Implication dans les services internationaux de l’IAG

-L’Union internationale de géodésie et de géophysique (UGGI) a pour objectifs la promotion et la coordination des études physiques, chimiques et mathématiques de la Terre et de son environnement dans l’espace.
+L’Union internationale de géodésie et de géophysique (IUGG) a pour objectifs la promotion et la coordination des études physiques, chimiques et mathématiques de la Terre et de son environnement dans l’espace.
 L’Union est une fédération de huit Associations semi-autonomes, chacune responsable d’une gamme spécifique de sujets ou de thèmes.
 Ces Associations englobent des études scientifiques sur :

 - forme de la Terre, ses champs gravitationnels et magnétiques,